|Tips 'n Tricks||Free Pattern Directory||Tutorial Directory||

 Subject: Easy and cheap project holder

 Comment: I purchase plastic 2 quart beverage pitchers (for small to medium-sized projects) at dollar stores and place my yarn inside, feeding the working end through the opening for the pour spout and snap the lid back on.
-A gallon-sized pitcher works great for larger
+A gallon-sized pitcher works great for larger projects.

 Sunday, January 08, 2012Name: Cynthia